jay-aye-see-kay/cheatsheets/python.md

 ```

 # List comprehensions
-List comprehensions can replace all functionality of map and reduce functions the take the general form
+List comprehensions can replace all functionality of map and reduce functions they take the general form
 ```python
 new_list = [ expression for item in items ]
 ```